edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 message HieroClprProofConnectorQueueState {
   /*
-   * A connector's message queue state
+   * The Hiero sate leaf containing the connector's queue state */
-   */
-  HieroClprConnectorQueueState connector_queue_state = 1;
+  StateLeaf connector_queue_state = 1;

   /*
    * A state proof of the hash of the bytes of the connector's queue state */